paulroth3d/sfdx-plugin-template/README.md

 * Unit testing `npm run test`
 * Code Coverage `npm run codeCoverage`

+Output for coverage is in the `coverage/lcov-report/index.html` file.
+Just open in your browser or expose in your CI.

 # Continuing the conversation

 For more information, please see the following: